 Mental Health has become a more popular topic in recent years, especially in communities of color.
 We have observed this trend in connection to some the media, entertainers who are opening up about their mental health, and growing numbers of professionals of color in the field.

-Smedley Psychological Services believes in the importance of asking for help.
+Dr. Smedley believes in the importance of asking for help.
 It is sometimes the very antithesis of our culture, however, none of us has successfully survived this life without needing help.

-Smedley Psychological Services believes in empowering members of the community and other professionals who may work with the public.
+Smedley Psychological Services believes in empowering and educating members of the community and other professionals about mental health and wellness.

-Trainings are offered for community organizations, schools, churches, mental health conferences and other healthcare providers.
+Dr. Smedley has offered trainings for community organizations, schools, churches, mental health conferences and other healthcare providers.
 Other services include speaking on a panel, serving as a guest lecturer or providing a seminar about mental health concepts, specifically in the context of communities of color, disparities, and wellness.

 Examples of past talks include diversity/cultural awareness, misdiagnosis of trauma, general mental health awareness, mental health and the black church, self-care, and leadership/advocacy development.